 - Add the chopped Boiled Potatoes to this.

 - Also add the Rock Salt to this.
+You can add Table Salt instead.
 Mix well until it starts to boil.

 - You can mash a few potatoes roughly with the back of your spatula to thicken the gravy a little.